Kansa Bronze Patina Timeline: Natural Non-Stick Development | Eaglador UK

 How Patina Forms: Step-by-Step Process

-Ready for the captivating transformation tale?
-Patina unfolds like an epic with each cook:
+Patina unfolds with each cook:

 - Mature Patina (3+ Months): A formidable barrier rises—fully non-stick, self-shielding, and alive with copper's antimicrobial energy.